zoonproject/website/client/INSTALL.md

  1. Copy `src/main/webapp/resources/css/site/sample.site.css` to
          `src/main/webapp/resources/css/site/site.css`

-### Installation 2: (One-time) Database configuration files.
+### Installation 2: (One-time) Database configuration.

-For simplicity I'm just going to use the embedded HSQL database in a "dev" environment.
+Not straightforward this bit!
+For simplicity I'm just going to use the embedded HSQL database in a "dev" environment in both the building phase and in deployment (which, as it is embedded, is a transient database existing only for the duration of the application running!).

- 1. Copy `src/properties/database/sample.database.spring.properties` to
-         `src/properties/database/dev.database.embedded.properties`
  1. `cp /dev/null src/properties/database/dev.database.embedded.properties`
     This is because the embedded HSQL database doesn't use any JDBC drivers!

-In reality, if you were to prefer to use, for example, MySQL, which is has been used in the source code, then you would copy the content of `sample.database.spring.properties` to `dev.database.mysql.properties` and assign the appropriate JDBC values.
+ 1. In `src/main/resources/META-INF/spring/ctx/data/appCtx.database.xml` (which is a version-controlled file and so shouldn't be modified locally, so it's a hack!)
+    1. Set the `hibernate.hbm2ddl.auto` value to `create`.
+    1. Uncomment the assignment of `hibernate.hbm2ddl.import_files`
+    1. Uncomment the spring `bean` definition for `DatabasePasswordSecurer`.
+ 1. Ensure that each reference to `spring.profiles.active` (see later) is `zoon_embedded`.

+If you need to use MySQL in a deployment environment do the following :

+ 1. Copy `src/properties/database/sample.database.spring.properties` to
+         `src/properties/database/dev.database.mysql.properties`
+ 1. Assign the JDBC and username and password details of `dev.database.mysql.properties`
+ 1. Ensure that in the deployment environment (not the build environment) `spring.profiles.active` is `zoon_mysql`.
+ 1. When you're first creating the deployment MySQL database tables (which can be done by default on application startup) then before building, make the changes outlined in part (2) above.
+    Thereafter revert the values to the original so that subsequent startups do not overwrite the earlier created data.

+If you want to use something other than MySQL, e.g. Postgres, then the system is not currently configured to do this as changes would be required in a number of places in addition to the above, e.g.
+ 1. `pom.xml` to include the relevant JDBC drivers.
+ 1. Adjust `src/main/webapp/WEB-INF/spring/appCtx.database.xml` to include a new "profile".

 ### Installation 3: Edit all the copied files according to your deployment configurations.